Doomhowl-Interactive/basalt/README.md

 2. Generate and build with cmake.

+FIXME: Mac cmake still compiles in Debug, even when specifying Release!

 ```bash
 cmake -S . -B build -G Xcode -DCMAKE_BUILD_TYPE=Release
 cmake --build build --parallel
 ```

-> NOTES: Xcode build target needs to be specified and used or the build will fail.
+> NOTE: The Xcode build generator needs to be used or the build will fail.

-> SDL3 (master branch of SDL) is statically compiled with basalt,
+> NOTE: SDL3 (master branch of SDL) is compiled and statically compiled with basalt,
 > so the first compilation may take a while...

 ## Screenshots